 5. Conclusion

 Storytelling has been a means of communicating values and culture since the beginning of history, but as Christians implement storytelling as a method of developing lay leadership in the church, it is important to evaluate and discern which approaches to use to tell and discuss stories as well as to put them into the context of a new culture.
 Using crafted bible stories that are understandable and relevant to the lives of the local community paves the way for discussion where listeners can freely engage with the scriptures and discover its meaning for their lives.

-Careful understanding of cultural themes is the starting point for this analysis and practice, and in the slums of Thailand there are many factors that seem to fight against the possibility of success in making reproducing disciples in that country.
-However, in the communities that use storytelling for discipleship, the outlook is promising that, as storytelling groups engage listeners in the process of understanding and , storytelling can be a very powerful process for developing and spiritually forming disciples who receive, understand, and put the gospel to work in their lives.
+Careful understanding of cultural themes is the starting point for this analysis and practice, and in the slums of Thailand there are many factors that seem to fight against the possibility of success in making reproducing disciples in this country.
+However, in the communities that use storytelling for discipleship, the outlook is promising that, as storytelling groups engage listeners in the process of understanding and ????, storytelling can be a very powerful process for developing and spiritually forming disciples who receive, understand, and put the gospel to work in their lives.

 Instead of seeking to develop leaders who can dissect and apply scripture for the people they lead, the method of using crafted stories allows for developing leaders to grow along with participants as they freely ask questions, raise concerns, and engage deeply with the story.
 This kind of storytelling and discussion works beyond hierarchical barriers, establishing a sense of inclusion and mutuality between members of groups of peers.
 In this kind of environment, people are free to make personal discoveries about the Bible that have real implications on their lives while they are challenged to continually compare those discoveries with truth as it is presented in scripture.
 Storytelling using crafted stories is also a reproducible process, empowering participants to become leaders who, as they continue to grow into leadership through storytelling experiences can take the helm of directing church growth in the slums of Thailand.